hepaestus/ubuntu_club_notes/irc_concepts.md

 ### Irc Commands

 In order to setup your own username and account on the irc server you will have to enter a few commands directed to the server itself.
-You do this in the channel chat window itself by directing your chats to the server controller/user called **NickServe**.
+You do this in the channel chat window itself by directing your chats to the server controller/user called **NickServ**.

 #### Irc User Registration

-For a complete description of this topic you can see the [Libre Chat Nickname Registration Guide](https://libera.chat/guides/registration).
+For a complete description of this topic you can see the [Libera Chat Nickname Registration Guide](https://libera.chat/guides/registration).

 I will continue to summarize and hopefully simplify this here.